jeffreykegler/hoonlint/misc/whitespace.md

 called **runechildren**.
 The **arity** of a rune-ish expression is the number of its runechildren.
-In the tall hoon expressions being considered in this document, runechildren are separated from the initial rune-ish, and from each other, by gaps.
+In the tall Hoon expressions being considered in this document, runechildren are separated from the initial rune-ish, and from each other, by gaps.

 Let `r` be a rune-ish.
-We sometimes write the hoon expression that begin with `r` as `Hoon(r)`.
+We sometimes write the Hoon expression that begin with `r` as `Hoon(r)`.
 If `h` is a Hoon, we can write its rune-ish as `Rune(h)`.
 Then